We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 If you don't meet the lender’s criteria, it's unlikely that your application will be approved.
 Still, you may identify some things you can correct, such as a low credit score that can be improved by lowering your credit card utilization or improving your debt-to-income ratio.

-3. Provide full documentation of income, credit history and property details
+3. Provide complete documentation of income, credit history and property details

 Without a full accounting of your income, credit history and property details, it's unlikely your loan will be approved.
 Lenders need comprehensive and accurate documentation to verify your creditworthiness and your home's market value.
 It's essential to provide all the required information as accurately as possible to ensure your application has the best chance of approval.